mbict/go-check/README.md

 Each
 ====
-Each iterates of a slice or a array and runs the embedded checker for each element
+Each iterates over a slice/array and runs the embedded checker for each record All record must match to get a positive check result.

 #### example with the HasKey chained:
 ```go